 The maximum capacity of today’s cellar is some 300,000 litres, but with the grapes from our own 11 hectares of vineyards, and the grapes that we purchase from local growers, our average total production is nearer to 150,000/200,000 litres depending on the harvest.

-Wine making innovation is always at the forefront of our agenda as we constantly strive to improve the wines that we make.
+Innovation and sustainability is always at the forefront of our agenda as we constantly strive to improve the wines that we make.
 One such example of this is the use of top quality synthetic closures.
 After many years of testing this choice has proved to be ideal for our style of wine, very much controlling the evolution (in a more predictable way than natural cork) and helping us to capture the freshness and vivacity of albariño in the bottle.
 Even today we carefully monitor ‘oxygen transmission rate’, always looking for better ways to preserve freshness and help deliver our wine to customers in optimum condition.